IATI/iati-datastore-docs/docs/faqs.rst

 Data cleaning?
 The IATI Datastore indexes and represents IATI data precisely as it is was originally published, with no transformations or layers of inferred meaning or metadata.

+4c.
+Validation

+Only valid IATI activities are imported into the IATI Datastore.
+If an activity is marked as a critical error in the IATI Validator, it will not appear in Datastore Search.